 What Might The Insider Transactions At MEDNAX Tell Us?

-But note: MEDNAX may not be the best stock to buy.
-So take a peek at this free list of interesting companies with high ROE and low debt.
+Of course MEDNAX may not be the best stock to buy.
+So you may wish to see this free collection of high quality companies.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.